 Understanding the energy passport

-Compulsory since 2007 for any property sale or construction, the energy passport (energiepass) is a certificate that defines the energetic performance of a building.
+Compulsory since 2007 for any new construction, renovation, sale or rental of real estate, the energy passport (energiepass) is a certificate that defines the energetic performance of a building.
 But how to establish one and understand it?
-Find out with this energetic answer from an expert.
+Find out with this energetic answer from an expert.*

-Initially, the energy passport was introduced to meet the new European Union requirements.
-The underlying idea is to inform and educate consumers, in order improve the energetic performance of buildings – representing more than 40% of the total energy consumption in the EU.
+Initially, the energy passport (EP) was introduced to meet the new European Union requirements.
+The basic principle is to inform and raise awareness among individuals about the energy consumption of buildings and to encourage owners to invest in renovation and energy efficiency improvements.

 When should you establish an energy passport?